Photo © 2018 by Elena Seibert

 The volume, Whitman Speaks, Wineapple’s selection of some of Walt Whitman’s observations about writing, literature, and America will soon be published by the Library of America in celebration of the bicentennial of the poet’s birth.

-She’s received such numerous honors as a Literature Award from the American Academy of Arts and Letters, a Pushcart Prize, a Guggenheim Fellowship, an American Council of Learned Societies Fellowship, two National Endowment Fellowships in the Humanities, and most recently an NEH Public Scholars Award for The Impeachers.
+She’s received such numerous honors as a Literature Award from the American Academy of Arts and Letters, a Guggenheim Fellowship, a Pushcart Prize, an American Council of Learned Societies Fellowship, two National Endowment Fellowships in the Humanities, and most recently an NEH Public Scholars Award for The Impeachers.

 She’s also an elected member of the American Academy of Arts and Sciences and of the Society of American Historians and regularly contributes to major publications such as the New York Times Book Review, The New York Review of Books, and The Nation.

 And she’s taught at Sarah Lawrence College, in the MFA program at Johns Hopkins University, at New York University, and at Union College as Doris Zemurray Stone Professor of Modern Literary and Historical Studies.
-Formerly Distinguished Writer-in-Residence and Executive Director of the Leon Levy Center for Biography at The Graduate School, CUNY, she now teaches in the MFA programs at The New School and Columbia University’s School of the Arts.
+Formerly Distinguished Writer-in-Residence and Executive Director of the Leon Levy Center for Biography at The Graduate School, CUNY, where she’s a Visiting Professor in the MA Program in Biography and Memoir; she also teaches in the MFA programs at The New School and Columbia University’s School of the Arts,